 The primary responsibility for compliance with any disclosure or nondisclosure requirements resides solely with the researchers;

 There is no limit to the number of abstracts that an individual may submit.
 However, you must register and pay the abstract submission fee for each abstract you submit;

-To have your abstract publishing the BMC Proceedings you must sign and hand in your waiver at registration during the conference weekend;
+To have your abstract published in the BMC Proceedings you must sign and hand in your waiver at registration during the conference weekend

 2. SUBMISSION INFORMATION